Comply with Building Regulations, Standards, and legislation in the fenestration industry

 - what the term 'the replacement windows should not make the existing capability worse' means in practice

-- options available for use, to allow ventilation through window structures
+- options available for use, to achieve ventilation requirements in line with Approved doc F

 - access requirements relating to window operation and positioning of operating hardware

-- resistance to the ingress of moisture around window and door openings
+- requirements for resistance to the ingress of moisture around window and door openings in line with Approved Doc C

 - limitations when installing low-threshold sills to doorsets